 Apple has also reported on steady progress through the years as described on its website: in 2006, it phased lead out of display glass and solder; in 2008, it eliminated arsenic from display glass and brominated flame retardants from thousands of parts; and in 2009, it eliminated mercury-based fluorescent lamps.
 Apple employees stated that the company completed its phaseout of beryllium in new products released as of 2015 (this chemical was found in copper alloys used to make connectors and springs).
 The company also replaced PVC and phthalates with safer thermoplastic elastomers in all U.S. products in 2010.

 In 2015, the company introduced Full Material Disclosure to evaluate all components in the private-label products they sell – 50,000 total.

 Safer Products: Program to promote safer products in stores and/or on website

 Collaboration: Actively participates in collaborative process to promote safer chemicals

 Apple created a Green Chemistry Advisory Board with “the world’s leading toxicologists, researchers, and academics” to help “identify innovative ways to minimize or eliminate toxins from our supply chain.”

 Further, the company’s website states: “We also invite experts from around the world to meet with leaders at Apple.
 Together, we focus on eliminating toxins at each stage of our process, while sharing our learnings through Green America’s Clean Electronics Production Network.
 And we seek out the best ideas and insights from top NGOs to help us make our products and processes even safer.”

 Impact Investment: Investing financial resources into independent research into safer alternatives and/or green chemistry solutions

-Apple has also issued green bonds totaling $2.5 billion earmarked for investment in environmental projects.
+Last year, staff reported that Apple issued green bonds in 2016 and 2017 totaling $2.5 billion earmarked for investment in environmental projects.
 One of the six eligibility criteria is for promoting the use of safer materials in Apple’s products.